Three courses and a range of research opportunities are provided by the Art Therapy Northern Programme.

-We believe that art making within a psychotherapeutic relationship can have the power to help a wide range of clients articulate their distress and gain a sense of agency.
-We also believe that human distress is shaped by a world that includes social inequality and discrimination and that attending to the effects of these is a necessary part of the art therapist's work.
+We believe that art making within a therapeutic relationship can have the power to help a wide range of people.
+Art therapy aims to help people find the words to describe their distress and regain a sense of personal control.
+Human difficulty seems to us to be shaped by a world that includes social inequality and discrimination and attending to the effects of these is a necessary part of the art therapist's work.

-A small number of courses are provided by the Northern Programme which is now based on a partnership between Sheffield Health and Social Care Trust and Leeds Metropolitan University.
-These courses have a number of innovative features which build upon more than twenty-five years' experience of higher education, research and practice in art therapy.
+The art therapy courses are based on a partnership between Sheffield Health and Social Care Trust and Leeds Metropolitan University.
+The research opportunities involve a range of local universities.
+The Art Therapy Northern Programme has a number of innovative features which build upon more than twenty-five years' experience of higher education, research and practice in art therapy.

-This page was last updated on 13th May 2013
+This page was last updated on 11th October 2013